muhaochen/wikiHow_paper_list/README.md

 # WikiHow Paper List
-Following much of the recent efforts of using wikiHow as a learning resource for event understanding, commonsense reasoning, summarization, etc. we are constructing a paper list of research based on wikiHow.
+Following much of the recent effort to use wikiHow as a learning resource for event understanding, commonsense reasoning, summarization, etc. we are constructing a paper list of research based on wikiHow.

-TODO:
-1. Gather papers and links to code and resources.
+TODO: Gather papers and links to code and resources.
-2. Group by research topics.

 ## Papers